numba/numba/docs/source/extending/overloading-guide.rst

 some particular version onwards.

 * You can look at the Numba source code for inspiration, many of the overloaded NumPy functions and methods are in ``numba/targets/arrayobj.py``.
-Good implementations to look at are:
+Below, you will find a list of implementations to look at, that are well impemented in terms of accepted types and test coverage.

   * ``np.repeat``